Example of a customer portal integration#

 You can integrate Allegra into your website.
-There are two ways to do this: Direct connection of the Allegra server so that your customers can track the progress of their reports directly on your website, or connection via email, without the customer being able to track their items via the website.
+There are two ways to do this: a direct connection to the Allegra server, so that your customers can track the status of their reports directly on your website, or a connection via email, without the customer being able to follow up on their items through the website.

 In order to submit and query reports, the user must first authenticate.
-He can register with the system, or simply provide his email address.
+To do so, they can register with the system or simply provide their email address.

-After logging in, the user sees the list of his reports, including those closed recently.
-He can now also submit new reports.
+After signing in, the user sees the list of their reports, including those recently closed.
+They can now also submit new reports.

-The integration into your own website naturally depends on the CMS used.
-The design of the user interface also depends on your corporate design and the CMS used.
+The integration into your own website naturally depends on the CMS you use.
+The design of the user interface likewise depends on your corporate design and the CMS in use.

-You can download an example implementation for a website integration from the download workspace.
-It is based on PHP, JQuery and Bootstrap.
-The integration into a Contao CMS with support for the German and English language could look like this:
+You can download a sample implementation of a website integration from the download area.
+It is based on PHP, jQuery and Bootstrap.
+The integration into a Contao CMS with support for the German and English languages could look like this, for example:

 {{iflng::de}} <iframe src="/service-desk/index-de.php" width="100%" height="600px"/> {{iflng}}